TianTian2002/TianTian2002.github.io/Tsinghua/ThirdYearSummer/gre/Day1.md

   - the reward spurred them to work harder
   - lower interest rates should spur economic growth
 - suspense
-  - she kept gim in suspense for two whole days before she agreed to marry him
+  - she kept him in suspense for two whole days before she agreed to marry him
 - phlegmatic
   - she was phlegmatic even during the most difficult moments of the crisis
 - complementary